kgdunn/TU-Delft-job-interview/README.txt

+This code processes images from a flotation cell and extracts textures from the image.
+These texture features are regressed onto a multivariate (principal component analysis, PCA) model, to determine how close the appearance of the image is to the "desirable" appearance.

+People that operate the flotation cells can therefore use this model to adjust settings on the process, so that process moves to stable operation.
+The outputs can (and have) been used for automatic control of appearance.

+All code (except for external libraries), have been written by Kevin Dunn 14 to 18 April 2016, as demonstration for a job interview at TU Delft.

 This demonstration code was written and tested in XCode 7.3.

 The code will be explained in detail on Tuesday, 19 April, but if you